Jo Koster: Biography

 In the early part of the 20th century Koster traveled to England and Italy.
 After World War I she traveled to Germany, Switzerland, and France.
 She spent much of 1923 in Italy, where she wrote travel articles.
 In the late 1920s she spent her summers in Brittany where she met the New Zealand painters Iva McEldowney and Vera Vial.
 In 1930 she traveled through Europe with McEldowney and Vial.
 In 1932 she traveled to Selva, Mallorca with Geertruida van Hettinga Tromp.

 Koster lived in The Hague from 1934 through 1943.
 She participated in group shows in the 1940s receiving good reviews from critics.
 In the winter of 1939-1940 four works of Koster's were included in the show Onze Kunst van Heden (Our Art of Today) at the Rijksmuseum.

 In 1942, with the threat of a German invasion, Koster left The Hague along with her friend Geertruida van Hettinga Tromp, settling in Zaltbommel at the home of Tromp's sister.
 In late 1943 she visited Lidy van Spengler in Heelsum.
 She fell ill there and died on 15 April 1944.

 Koster was a member of and exhibited with Arti et Amicitiae, the Kunstenaarsvereniging Sint Lucas, the Vereeniging van Beeldende Kunstenaars, De Rotterdammers (Association of Visual Artists), and the Pulchri Studio.
 From 1891 through 1940 Koster participated in many group and solo exhibitions in Holland from a solo exhibit at the Museum De Lakenhal in 1898, through a group exhibition at the Rijksmuseum in 1939.

 Her work is in the collections of the Kröller-Müller Museum and the Rijksmuseum.
 Koster's work has been exhibited posthumously in the 1968 show Nedrelanse Erfenis (Dutch Heritage) at the Pretoria Art Museum, in 1988 at the Kunsthandel Les Beaux Arts The Hague.
 In 1990 she was included in the exhibition Schilders rond Bremmer (Painters around Bremmer) at The Bremmerhuis.
 The same year her work was included in the traveling exhibition Het Boereninterieur in de Nederlandse schilderkunst (The Peasant Interior in Dutch Painting).
-In 1991 she was included in Shilders van hattem (Painters of Hattem) at the Voerman Museum Hattem.
+In 1991 she was included in Schilders van Hattem (Painters of Hattem) at the Voerman Museum Hattem.
 In 2001 she was included in the exhibition Het netwerk van H. P. Bremmer (The Network of H. P. Bremmer) presented by the Hannema-de Stuers Foundation.
 In 2003 she was the subject of the exhibition Jo Koster 1868-1944: een zwervend bestaan (Jo Koster 1868-1944: A Wandering Existence) at the Stedelijk Museum Zwolle.